JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 Soon enough Howie’s mom and few other kids came back into the kitchen.
 “Shhhh…” his mom said as she started to light the candles, “We want to surprise him,” she added.

 As she lit the candles, I looked at their wicks and wondered how they worked.
-They superfically seemed the same as regular candles even when lit, so I was extra psyched by this whole thing.
+They superficially seemed the same as regular candles even when lit, so I was extra psyched by this whole thing.

 Just as she lit the last candle, we heard the front door locks on the apartment jostle and—soon enough—the front door was opened.
 Howie’s dad came in first followed by Howie right behind.